Bored of the classics? Why not go for one of the more unusual baby names, one that will truly reflect your little one's unique character.

 A survey from parenting site ChannelMum revealed that more than half of expectant parents would consider calling their baby Corbyn.
 The name rose in popularity by more than 50% between 2014-15, and appears to have continued to spike ever since.

-In addition to this, 15% of parents said they would name a son Jeremy after the Labour politician – but only 4% would choose Theresa, the name of the current Conservative Prime minister.
+In addition to this, 15 per cent of parents said they would name a son Jeremy after the Labour politician – but only 4% would choose Theresa, the name of the current Conservative Prime minister.

 ‘Unicorn’ baby names